haolab410/virus-identification-workflow/README.md

 pipeline.sh

 requests:
-  1. -1: input .fastq file or .fastq.gz file for paired-end reads sequence 1
+  1. -1: input .fastq file or .fastq.gz file for paired-end reads sequence 1, use ',' to seperate multiple files
-  2. -2: input .fastq file or .fastq.gz file for paired-end reads sequence 2
+  2. -2: input .fastq file or .fastq.gz file for paired-end reads sequence 2, use ',' to seperate multiple files, ignore this if single-            read
   3. -h: host genome hisat2 index
   4. -l: the virus list
   5. -k: kallisto index